Working with server

 Interacting with backend

-You're also free to set up your own backend.
+Or you can set up your own backend.

 const url = "https://some_backend_url";